kitamura-felipe/RSNASpotlight2021/README.md

 ### From Theory to Practice: Live Demonstration

-This is a guide for the section "From Theory to Practice: Live Demonstration" in the *RSNA Spotlight Course 2021 AI Implementation: Building Expertise and Influence*.
+This is a guide for the session "From Theory to Practice: Live Demonstration" in the *RSNA Spotlight Course 2021 AI Implementation: Building Expertise and Influence*.

 ### Objetive: